jimmo/micropython/docs/library/uasyncio.rst

 .. method:: ThreadSafeFlag.wait()

     Wait for the flag to be set.
 If the flag is already set then it returns immediately.
-The flag is automatically reset upon return from ``wait``.
+The flag is automatically reset upon return from :meth:`wait`.

     A flag may only be waited on by a single task at a time.